Math Calculators

 \$3 \frac{2}{5}\$ = 3 + \$\frac{2}{5}\$ = \$\frac{3}{1}\$ + \$\frac{2}{5}\$ = \$\frac{15 + 2}{5}\$ = \$\frac{17}{5}\$

-17 and 5 do not have any common factors, therefore, it is the final answer.
+Since 17 and 5 do not share any common factors, this is the final, simplified answer.

 Calculation examples